gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 __m128i sums = _mm_sad_epu8(extras, _mm_setzero_si128());  // sum all 16 lanes at once
 ```

-[`_mm_sad_epu8`](https://www.felixcloutier.com/x86/psadbw) exists to add up sixteen bytes in one shot.
-On ARM the nibble
+[`_mm_sad_epu8`](https://www.felixcloutier.com/x86/psadbw) adds the sixteen x86 lanes.
+On ARM, a second nibble table
-table from earlier does double duty: a second table maps each special's low nibble to its growth, and one horizontal add
+maps each special byte to its growth and [`vaddvq_u8`](https://arm-software.github.io/acle/neon_intrinsics/advsimd.html)
-([`vaddvq_u8`](https://arm-software.github.io/acle/neon_intrinsics/advsimd.html)) totals the lanes.
-Either way, sizing a
-clean block costs a few instructions and no branches.
+performs the horizontal sum.
+A clean block costs a few instructions without a branch.

-The measure pass also hands us a shortcut.
-If the count comes back zero, nothing needs escaping, and the input is
+The measurement also exposes the best case.
+A zero count means the input needs no replacement:
-already its own answer:

 ```c
 if (extra == 0) {